1) - Title and Constitution

-Notices of motion/s from the clubs and Executive for consideration at the AGM must reach the secretary 14 days prior to the date of the AGM.
+5.1.
+Notices of motion/s from the clubs and Executive for consideration at the AGM must reach the Secretary 14 days prior to the date of the AGM.

-Notice of the AGM shall be sent to clubs 7 days before the date of the meeting together with: the previous year's AGM minutes, Statement of Accounts for the previous year: motions from the Executive; and motions that have been proposed and seconded from the clubs
+5.3.
+Notice of the AGM shall be sent to clubs and all NLEC members at least 7 days before the date of the meeting together with: an Agenda: the previous year's AGM minutes, Statement of Accounts for the previous year: motions from the Executive; and motions that have been proposed and seconded from the clubs

 6 - Extraordinary General Meeting (EGM)

 6.1.
 An EGM to consider rule changes playing conditions or other important matters can be called by the NLEC or on the petition of at least half of the Clubs in the NPCL.

 6.2.
 Clubs must be given at least seven days notice of a EGM and provided with a notice of the business to be considered.

 7.1.
 Clubs are responsibile for complying with the laws governing Child Protection and abiding by any regulations issued by the ECB or LCF